Piraeus station

-Piraeus (Πειραιάς, Peiraias) is the name of two railway stations in Piraeus, Greece, approximately 9 km south-west of the centre of Athens.
+Piraeus (Πειραιάς, Peiraias) is the name of two railway stations in Piraeus, Athens, Greece, approximately 9 km south-west of the centre of Athens.
 The southern building is an interchange station between Line 1 and Line 3 and is the present terminus of Athens Metro Line 1, formerly the Athens-Piraeus Railways Co that opened in 1869.
 The northern building is the railway terminus for standard gauge railway services of the Athens Suburban Railway to the Acharnes Railway Center and Chalcis.
-Both buildings are located next to the seaport, with the Electric Railways Museum of Piraeus located in the station, in the space of the former Post Office.
+Both buildings are located next to the seaport, with the Electric Railways Museum of Piraeus located in the metro station, in the space of the former Post Office.

 History

 Piraeus metro station

 The Piraeus metro station opened in 1869 by Sap company to connect Piraeus and Athens (at the time Piraeus was not yet integral part of Athens agglomeration) as conventional steam single-track mixed cargo and passenger railway line and electrified in 1904 however, the line had open between Thissio and Piraeus (with the first terminal in Neo Faliro) in 1869, becoming the first railway line in Greece.
+The current station of Line 1 opened on 30 June 1928 by EIS company.
 The Line 3 extension opened on 10 October 2022.
+Elliniko Metro plans to undergrounding the section between Piraeus and Faliro stations of Line 1.